bubbledoodle/P4-ACL-router/simple_router/README.md

 #### 2. tcp_acl:
 This part test to drop packet from or desting to certain port number.
 Similar to the above experiement, send tcp packet from h2 to h1 with dst port as iperf default server port 5001.
 Here is what I got in this experiement:

-1. Test the connectivty amoung the link by run:
+First.
+Test the connectivty amoung the link by run:
 ```
 pingall
 ```